trst1690/Project2_Test/README.md

 PART 3: CROWDFUNDING DATABASE
 ____________________________________

-* set column primary key and foreign key to identify relationships via quickdatabasediagrams.com
+* Set column primary key and foreign key to identify relationships via quickdatabasediagrams.com

 * Created a new database in pgAdmin